FacebookLinkedInTwitterEmail

 Steps to Becoming a Nurse Anesthetist

 Each state dictates program and licensure requirements for nurse anesthetists.
-Generally speaking, you typically need the following: a bachelor of science in nursing (BSN), a passing score on the certification examination, a period of clinical experience, and either a doctorate in nursing practice (DNP) or nurse anesthesia practice (DNAP) degree.
+Generally speaking, you typically need the following: a bachelor of science in nursing (BSN), a passing score on the NCLEX, at least one year of independent critical care experience, and either a doctorate in nursing practice (DNP) or nurse anesthesia practice (DNAP) degree.

 Here us a more detailed breakdown of each step: